orientechnologies/orientdb-docs/Database-Encryption.md

 ## Encrypt only certain clusters

-To encrypt only a few clusters, set the encryption to "nothing" (default) and conigure the encryption per cluster through the [`alter cluster`](SQL-Alter-Cluster.md) command:
+To encrypt only a few clusters, set the encryption to "nothing" (default) and configure the encryption per cluster through the [`alter cluster`](SQL-Alter-Cluster.md) command:

 ```java
 ODatabaseDocumentTx db = new ODatabaseDocumentTx("plocal:/tmp/db/encrypted");